SimonKnorke/aws-s3sharing/README.md

 ##### First part: User input
 1) Region for your S3 bucket (eu-central-1 is default) .
 2) Aws profile (optional) or Aws credentials.
 If you skip the profile option you have to enter your credentials (`Access Key ID`, `Secret Access Key`).
-3) Bucket name: Here enter the name of the new bucket you want to use for data sharing with a client.
-In case you already created a bucket that you want to use, type its name and pass the warning with "y".
+3) Bucket name: Remember that this name must be unique across all existing bucket names in Amazon S3 and comply with DNS naming conventions.
+Read [this](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for more information about bucket naming.
+In case you already created a bucket that you want to use, just type its name and pass the warning with "y".
 4) User name: This is the IAM user account for your client, e.g. "DB-demo-client".
 5) User password: Set the password according to the printed policy, if there exists one.
 6) Continue?: Last confirmation by the User before the AWS resources are actually created.